She’d beaten cancer once before, so when it returned, she knew exactly what to do: Dance.

 She went with Option #3: Put up a hell of a fight while having the most fun possible.

 Jackson had already beaten the Big C once before.
 In 2010, she was diagnosed with ductal carcinoma in situ (DCIS), a non-invasive breast cancer.
 One mastectomy, 15 months of immunotherapy, and seven breast reconstructions later, she had defeated her foe.

 But that spring, after some pesky acid reflux persisted, Jackson had an endoscopy to see if the problem was more pressing.
 On April 30, she received her answer: cancer.
 Again.
 This time in her stomach.
 Later, she learned it had spread to her lymph nodes and liver.
-Earlier this year, doctors told her it was Stage 4: terminal.
+Earlier in 2019, doctors told her it was Stage 4: terminal.

 "You never imagine you’re going to hear those words," says Jackson.
 "I asked them, 'How much time do I have?'
 And they said, 'No matter how much, it’s never enough.'"

 After the initial diagnosis in 2018, Jackson knew the treatment plan would test her body and mind.
 She didn’t want cancer to define her—or suck the life out of every day.
 She wanted to give herself something to look forward to, something to smile about, so she joined a West Coast swing dancing club.